 As was noted earlier, Interpower now offers cables that offer alternatives to standard rubber.
 One type is TPE (Thermoplastic Elastomer).
 TPE offers a very flexible plastic jacket that can withstand extreme cold.
 Additionally, it is ultra-violet resistant, abrasion resistant, and withstands most chemicals.
 These features make it an attractive choice for cable that will be exposed to the elements.

 Another thermoplastic cable that may suit the designer’s need is oil resistant cable rated at 600V.
 The oil resistant rating includes most petroleum-based products.
 This cable offers good abrasion resistance, as the jacket is rated for heavy-duty use.

 Interpower is well equipped to provide cable packaged to your company’s specifications.
-We maintain a large inventory of most of the cable described in this catalog.
+We maintain a large inventory of every cable described in this catalog.
 We can deliver your order on spools in quantities that you specify.
 We can also deliver cable cut to length so that you eliminate scrap.
 This service is well suited with large cables that are expensive and difficult to handle.

 Interpower can make your complete power cable assemblies by terminating the cable with any of the following: straight blade or locking type plugs and connectors, international plugs and connectors, IEC 60309 high power pin and sleeve devices, IEC 60320 connectors, and related devices.

 Our skilled assemblers work in a well-equipped, comfortable manufacturing facility that is ISO 9001 Certified.
 Continuous training enables our assemblers to perform the wide variety of work that moves through our shop.
 This assures a quick turnaround time and cable assemblies that will meet your specifications.
 Assuming that appropriate materials are specified, our power cable assemblies are UL recognized or listed and CSA certified.